Phoenix Open Head Injury Lawyers

 Open head injury victims are not out of the woods simply because they have received a diagnosis and are on their way through treatment and recovery.
 Open head injuries expose the brain to bacteria, viruses, molds, and other environmental elements that could infect the brain and lead to more serious problems either immediately or down the road.
 Additonally, open head injuries often result in a coma, which can last for hours, days, weeks, months, or even years.
 Some people enter a coma after an open head injury and never fully regain consciousness, leaving their loved ones with the task of determining whether to hang on for a cure or a miracle or to take their loved one off of life support.

-Open head injuries are frustrating for victims and their families, who are relegated to care for their loved ones through arguably the most difficult time of all of their lives, and no family should go without an attorney during this time.
-The attorneys at the Breyer Law Offices, P.C. help victims of open head injuries get fair compensation that covers the costs of long term medical treatments and rehabilitation, pays for personal pain and suffering, and replaces the income that the victim lost throughout recovery and will lose as a result of their changed lifestyle.
+Open head and closed head injuries are frustrating for victims and their families, who are relegated to care for their loved ones through arguably the most difficult time of all of their lives, and no family should go without an attorney during this time.
+The Husband & Wife Law Team helps victims of open head injuries get fair compensation that covers the costs of long term medical treatments and rehabilitation, pays for personal pain and suffering, and replaces the income that the victim lost throughout recovery and will lose as a result of their changed lifestyle.
 When you or someone you love has sustained injuries, it can be difficult to know what to do, who to trust, who to talk to, and what to do next.
-The Husband and Wife Law Team knows and embraces that reality and helps victims find all of the resources they need to make a full recovery.
-If you or someone you care for has sustained an open head injury, you should get in touch with attorneys Mark and Alexis Breyer at (602) 267-1280.
+The Husband & Wife Law Team knows and embraces that reality and helps victims find all of the resources they need to make a full recovery.
+If you or someone you care for has sustained an open head injury in Phoenix, you should get in touch with attorneys Mark and Alexis Breyer at (602) 457-6222.